uoftblueprint/trcc/README.md

 - Run the app at [http://localhost:3000](http://localhost:3000)
 - use `npm run dev`

-2. **Format your code**
+2. **Format your code** (optional - pre-commit hooks will do this automatically)

-- Automatically format all files according to project rules
+- Manually format all files according to project rules
 - use `npm run format`

-3. **Run lint checks**
+3. **Run lint checks** (optional - pre-commit hooks will do this automatically)

-- Check code style and look for any lint issues
+- Manually check code style and look for any lint issues
 - use `npm run lint`

 4. **Run automated tests**